|

 MICHAEL

-attorney with the firm.
+is a partner with the Grossman, Heavey & Halpin.
 He concentrates in the areas of medical

 malpractice defense, general liability defense, commercial,